|31st March |

 Our classification decisions are carefully considered and made in line with published Guidelines and the available research evidence...

-is an intelligent and rather sweet-natured film which stays within our '15' criteria on a number of issues (eg. nudity and sex).
-However, it was ultimately judged that placing a work that dealt with S&M and other fetish activities at '15' would
+intelligent and rather sweet-natured film which stays within our '15' criteria on a number of issues (eg. nudity and sex).
+However, it was ultimately judged that placing a work that dealt with S&M and other fetish activities at '15' would confound

-confound public expectations of the our classifications.
+public expectations of the our classifications.
 Although THE NOTORIOUS BETTIE PAGE is not a 'sex work' , its detail of fetish activity just pushed this work to the 18 category.
-At '18' our Guidelines
+At '18' our Guidelines state that the

 Chief Assistant (Policy)